MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-specify-posting-periods.md

 ms.author: jswymer

 ---
-# How to: Specify Posting Periods
+# How to Specify Posting Periods
 Use posting periods to specify when users can post to the general ledger.

 ## To specify posting periods